Moesera/semester-project/README.md

 - Open Git Bash
 - Change the current working directory to the location you want it
-- Type `git clone https://github.com/YOUR-USERNAME/semester-project` and press enter.
+- Type `git clone https://github.com/YOUR-USERNAME/project-exam-1-Sigvel` and press enter.
-  Your local clone will be created.
+  Your local clone will then be created.

-### Running

 ## Contributing